waqar-ahmed/liaotianr/README.md

 # liaotianr
 Android chat application based on XMPP protocol.

-Annother version screenshots, which used to work with Facebook XMPP protocol implementation.
+Another version screenshots, which used to work with Facebook XMPP protocol implementation.
 But unfortunately, Facebook has stopped using XMPP protocol.

 ![Screenshot](screen-shot-1.png)
 ![Screenshot](screen-shot-2.png)